 Tipu Continual Service Improvement

 Design an agile continual improvement program for service management in your organisation (it might be IT services or it might be business services delivered to customers) based on Two Hills' own Tipu framework, a pragmatic framework.
 Prioritise your needs and develop a staged approach to addressing them in small incremental improvements.

 Standard+Case is about applying a body of knowledge called Case Management to ITSM, while synthesizing it with your existing process approach.
 This is an exciting new concept from the IT Skeptic that will radically improve the way you handle responses to any sort of situation.
 S+C is applicable to Problem Management, Change Management, Event Management as well as Service Desk activities.
-S+C applies to anything that requires a human response: there's either a standard response or there isn't.
+S+C applies to anything that requires a human response; there's either a standard response or there isn't.
 This workshop will introduce the concepts of case management and of S+C as an approach to service response.
 You will leave with a grasp of these unfamiliar ideas (and a copy of Rob's book on the topic) which will put you on the path to a better way of dealing with ITSM situations.

 Two Hills can also run an onsite workshop to looks at your existing environment and determine how roles, practices and tools can be extended to deal with unknown or unfamiliar cases.

 Hono: Better supplier and customer engagement